 Dengue Fever

-With more than one-third of the world’s population living in areas at risk for infection, Dengue virus is a leading cause of illness and death in the tropics and subtropics.
-Unlike other mosquito-borne viruses, Dengue has become more prevalent over the past decades.
-It is predominantly active in Southeast Asia and Latin America.
-In 2016, there were 3.34 million cases worldwide.
+Dengue is a leading cause of illness and death in the tropics and subtropics.
+Dengue fever has become more prevalent over the past decades.
+It’s predominantly active in Southeast Asia and Latin America and is one of the most common mosquito diseases to contract while traveling to tropical locations.
 As many as 400 million people are infected yearly.

-Dengue is caused by any one of four related viruses transmitted by mosquitoes.
+Dengue is caused by any one of four related viruses.
 There are not yet any vaccines to prevent infection with dengue virus and the most effective protective measures are those that prevent mosquito bites.
 When infected, early recognition and prompt supportive treatment can substantially lower the risk of medical complications and death.

 Yellow Fever